bekk/bekk-christmas/post/css/css-christmas-card-part-1-cutting-corners.md

 "But this is still not a Christmas card," he thought.
 "We need to make this more christmassy. " Had he not just read something about `clip-path`?
 He had thought that "that sure looks nice, but when will I ever use it?".
 He figured he could give it a go.
 He looked up the documentation; he even checked it twice.
 He was going to make sure he could figure it out.
 But even after looking at the documentation multiple times, it was hard to do what he wanted to do.

-In the end, Dag looked up a clip-path generator [Clippy — CSS clip-path maker ](https://bennettfeely.com/clippy/) as he was not satisfied with anything less than the best Christmas three (shape)!
+In the end, Dag looked up a clip-path generator [Clippy — CSS clip-path maker ](https://bennettfeely.com/clippy/) as he was not satisfied with anything less than the best Christmas tree (shape)!
 After generating the path and cleaning it up.
 He could take a step back and look at the tree he had created.

 <iframe height="673" style="width: 100%;" scrolling="no" title="three" src="https://codepen.io/dagfs/embed/XWJXXwe?height=673&theme-id=default&default-tab=css,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/dagfs/pen/XWJXXwe'>three</a> by Dag Frode